zhangyanwei/job-chain-editor/README.md

 #### Start service

-It written base on the Flask framework, so start the service first.
+It is written based on the Flask framework, so start the service first.

 #### Start client

-Navigate to the client directory, and configre the dev-server proxy for remote the calls.
+Navigate to the client directory, and configure the dev-server proxy for remote the calls.

 ### TODO